Deprecated: Function get_magic_quotes_gpc() is deprecated in /home/amkgesan/public_html/wp-includes/formatting.php on line 4803

 Normal heart rhythm.

 In order for the heart to do its work (pumping blood throughout the body), it needs a sort of spark plug or electrical impulse to generate a heartbeat.
-Normally this electrical impulse begins in the upper right chamber of the heart (in the right atrium) in a place called the sino-atrial (SA) node.
+Normally, this electrical impulse begins in the upper right chamber of the heart (in the right atrium) in a place called the sinoatrial (SA) node.
 The SA node is the natural pacemaker of the heart.
 The SA node gives off electrical impulses to generate a heartbeat in the range of 60 to 100 times per minute.

 How do abnormal heart rhythms occur?